 The battery acts the same way as a fuel tank to a regular engine.

 On average, the batteries have capacities between 150 Wh (watt-hour) and 750 Wh.
-However expensive scooters have much more since they will not only power the high watt motor, but will allow the scooter to travel more distance, as well as power other features in the scooter that we will discuss later on.
+However expensive scooters have much more since they will not only power the higher-watt motor but will allow the scooter to travel more distance.

 The Quality of the Brakes

 Electric scooters can be fitted with different types of brakes.
-Although stopping is one of the most essential parts of an e-scooter, not every brake system is equally efficient.
+Stopping is one of the most essential parts of an e-scooter but not every brake system is equally efficient.

 Fully hydraulic disc brakes provide the best stopping power.
 At the same time, these kinds of brakes are the most expensive.
 So, most high-end e-scooters mostly have hydraulic brakes on both wheels.

-Cheaper scooters mostly have mechanical disc brakes or drum brakes.
+Cheaper scooters mostly have one mechanical disc brake or drum brake on one wheel.

 Build Quality